NAVEEN1437-gitch/Website_Analytics_and_Conversion_Rate_Optimization/README.md

   - Identify user behaviour patterns and bounce points
   - Visualize conversion funnels using Power BI
   - Segment users by device, source, or region
-  - Recommend improvements in landing pages and UX
-  - Submit a final strategic report with data-backed insights The company needs to analyze user traffic behavior (pageviews, sessions, bounce rates, user flow, and device types) to identify where users are dropping off, uncover funnel breakpoints, and recommend UX and marketing improvements that can boost conversion rates.

 ****************************************************************************************************************************************************************************************************************
 ## 🛠️ TOOLS & TECHNOLOGIES USED :